 Failure to follow these guidelines can result in loss of agency discount.

-- PDF/X-1a (or native files that include all graphic support files, linked and updated; and the screen and printer fonts used in the layout file).
-The PDF/X-1a standard has worked for our advertisers in the past.
+- We accept select native files (see section 7) that include all graphic support files, linked and updated; and the fonts used in the layout file.

 - E-mail completed Washingtonian advertising files to email@example.com.